Kannan-S-coder/EXPERIMENT--07-SQUARE-WAVE-GENERATION-AT-THE-OUTPUT-PIN-USING-TIMER/README.md

-# EXPERIMENT 07 SQUARE WAVE GENERATION AT THE OUTPUT PIN USING TIMER
+# EXPERIMENT- 07 SQUARE WAVE GENERATION AT THE OUTPUT PIN USING TIMER

 ### Aim:
 To generate a PWM wave at the timer pin output and  simuate it on  proteus using an virtual oscilloscope